-On Milan: Earned All-ACC Honors in 2014…earned her bachelor’s degree in finance from Florida State on May 2, 2015…one individual championship during her four-year varsity letter winning career as she claimed medalist honors at the Spring 2014 Florida Challenge…played in three NCAA Regional Championships (West in 2013, East at Southwood Golf Club in Tallahassee in 2014 and the San Antonio Regional Championship in 2015) and in a school-record tying four ACC Championship tournaments…helped the Seminoles to four consecutive NCAA regional appearances…earned career best statistics for a single round (68 in the third round), 36-holes (71-69=140), for a three round tournament (208) and for a tournament score vs. par (-8) in helping lead the Seminoles to the team championship at the Web.com/Marsh Landing Intercollegiate during the spring of 2014……tied her career best for a single round with a 68 in the first round of the fall 2014 Mo Morial Invitational and again in the second round of the Florida State Match-Up in the spring of 2015…a career-high four top-15 finishes as a senior in the spring of 2015 to bring her career total to 12…Florida State’s individual leader in five of the 36 events in which she played in during her career…was the Seminoles’ leader at the Landfall Tradition in the fall of 2012, the Florida Challenge in the spring of 2014, the Lady Paladin and Alamo Invitationals in the fall of 2014 and the Florida State Match-Up in the spring of 2015…won the individual championships at the West Palm Beach Collegiate Amateur and the Kissimmee Collegiate Amateur as part of the Hurricane Collegiate Amateur Tour during the summer of 2013…advanced to the match play portion of the 2014 Women's Amateur Public Links Championship at the Home Course in DuPont, Wash...played in the 2014 British Ladies Amateur Championship and the 2014 Trans National Amateur Championship…achieved at an extremely high level both academically and athletically as a high school standout and during her collegiate academic career…a standout contributor for the Seminoles in the classroom and on the golf course…named to the 2012, 2013 and 2014 ACC Academic Honor Roll…named to the 2014 All-ACC Academic Women’s Golf team…the Golden Torch Award winner for women's golf in 2014...the Golden Torch is presented annually to the top student-athlete on each of Florida State's athletic teams...inducted into the Seminole Torchbearers, a campus leadership society, in 2014…averages 75.51 strokes in 102 rounds during 36 tournaments during her career as a Seminole…
+On Milan: Earned All-ACC Honors in 2014…earned her bachelor’s degree in finance from Florida State on May 2, 2015…one individual championship during her four-year varsity letter winning career as she claimed medalist honors at the Spring 2014 Florida Challenge…played in three NCAA Regional Championships (West in 2013, East at Southwood Golf Club in Tallahassee in 2014 and the San Antonio Regional Championship in 2015) and in a school-record tying four ACC Championship tournaments…helped the Seminoles to four consecutive NCAA regional appearances…earned career best statistics for a single round (68 in the third round), 36-holes (71-69=140), for a three round tournament (208) and for a tournament score vs. par (-8) in helping lead the Seminoles to the team championship at the Web.com/Marsh Landing Intercollegiate during the spring of 2014…tied her career best for a single round with a 68 in the first round of the fall 2014 Mo Morial Invitational and again in the second round of the Florida State Match-Up in the spring of 2015…a career-high four top-15 finishes as a senior in the spring of 2015 to bring her career total to 12…Florida State’s individual leader in five of the 36 events in which she played in during her career…was the Seminoles’ leader at the Landfall Tradition in the fall of 2012, the Florida Challenge in the spring of 2014, the Lady Paladin and Alamo Invitationals in the fall of 2014 and the Florida State Match-Up in the spring of 2015…won the individual championships at the West Palm Beach Collegiate Amateur and the Kissimmee Collegiate Amateur as part of the Hurricane Collegiate Amateur Tour during the summer of 2013…advanced to the match play portion of the 2014 Women's Amateur Public Links Championship at the Home Course in DuPont, Wash...played in the 2014 British Ladies Amateur Championship and the 2014 Trans National Amateur Championship…achieved at an extremely high level both academically and athletically as a high school standout and during her collegiate academic career…a standout contributor for the Seminoles in the classroom and on the golf course…named to the 2012, 2013, 2014 and 2015 ACC Academic Honor Roll…named to the 2014 and 2015 All-ACC Academic Women’s Golf Teams…the Golden Torch Award winner for women's golf in 2014...the Golden Torch is presented annually to the top student-athlete on each of Florida State's athletic teams...inducted into the Seminole Torchbearers, a campus leadership society, in 2014…averages 75.51 strokes in 102 rounds during 36 tournaments during her career as a Seminole…

 Fall 2011: Played in the first two events of her career and helped the Seminoles to a third place team finish at the Susie Maxwell Berning Classic at the University of Oklahoma in the first tournament of her career…also played in the Landfall Tradition as she played in two of the first three events during the first season of her career…best event of her first year came in the first tournament of her career as she carded freshman season bests for single round score (72 in the third round) and a tournament score (226) in earning her season-best finish of tied for 26th place…was in a tie for 23rd place after the first round and jumped up in the standings by 27 positions in the final round as she carded her career-best single round score of 72 in the final round of the event…averaged 76.83 strokes in six rounds during two tournaments during the first season of her career.